Playrix: Founding of Playrix

+Company growth through mobile games

+In 2009, Playrix became interested in developing free-to-play games for mobile phones, while continuing to create PC games.
+The mobile games developer, Perfect Play Studio, with studios in Moscow mainly and Bryansk, was founded in 2009 as WebGames, entered the market in 2010, and later changed its name to Perfect Play in 2020.
+It is a part of Playrix.

-In 2009, Playrix became interested in developing free-to-play games for mobile phones while continuing to create PC games.
-In 2012, the company launched its first game on Facebook — Township.
-In 2013, Township became the company’s first-ever game to be released on iOS and later on Android.
+In 2012, the Playrix launched its first game on Facebook—Township.
+The game became one of the top 50 grossing games on Facebook with 350,000 daily active users.
+A year later, Township became the company’s first-ever game to be released on iOS and later on Android.
 Over the next seven years, the game would be downloaded about 250 million times.

-The mobile games developer, Perfect Play Studio, with studios in Moscow mainly and Bryansk, was founded in 2009 as WebGames, then changed its name to Perfect Play in 2020.
-It is a part of Playrix.
-They first entered the market in 2010, with the name Webgames.

 In April 2013, Playrix moved its headquarters to Dublin.
 The company started working remotely in 2015, and by 2016 it had more employees working remotely than at its central office.

-At the end of April 2015, the company announced the release of its second free-to-play mobile game — Fishdom: Deep Dive.
+At the end of April 2015, the company announced the release of its second free-to-play mobile game—Fishdom: Deep Dive.
 Playrix then released Gardenscapes (2016) and Homescapes (2017).
 The former brought the company $1.5 billion in revenue by the end of 2019.
-The company later released two more games — Wildscapes (2019) and Manor Matters (2020).
+The company later released two more games—Wildscapes (2019) and Manor Matters (2019).

 According to App Annie, in September 2016, the company became the highest-grossing mobile game developer in the CIS and Baltic states region, the second in Europe in terms of revenue, and ranked in the Top 20 biggest mobile game developers in the world.
 In August 2017, the company became the leading mobile game publisher in Europe based on revenue from Google Play and the App Store.